mzattera/v4j/docs/005/index.md

 The definition of the Voynich alphabet, that is of which glyphs should be considered a single Voynich character in the text, is still open.
-Each transcriber must continuously decide what symbols in the manuscript constitute instances of the same glyph and how each glyph needs to be mapped into one or more transcription characters.
+Each transcriber must continuously decide what symbols in the manuscript constitute instances of the same glyph and how each glyph needs to be mapped into one or more transliteration characters.

 However, if we consider the above defined slots as relevant for the structure of terms, we can reasonably assume that each glyph appearing in a slot constitutes a single Voynich character.
 As far as I know, this is the first time that a possible Voynich alphabet is supported by empirical evidence of an inner structure of Voynich terms.

-Below we analyze more in detail some relationships between glyphs, as they appear in slots, and EVA characters.
+Below I analyze more in detail some relationships between glyphs, as they appear in slots, and EVA characters.

 ### Rare Characters